lzgabel/zdb/README.md

 ## What problem does it solve

-When Zeebe is broken there is currently no possibility to find out the last state of Zeebe.
+When Zeebe is broken, there is currently no possibility to find out the last state of Zeebe.
-If there was no exporter configured, or they haven't exported for a while it gets even worse, since it is not clear what the internal engine state is.
+If there was no exporter configured, or they haven't exported for a while, it gets even worse, since it is not clear what the internal engine state is.

-To shed some more light in the dark we build a tool called zdb - Zeebe Debugger.
+We built a tool called zdb - Zeebe Debugger to shed some more light in the dark.
 It should help you along the way during incidents and broken systems.

 ## Usage

 > **Note:**
-> To be on the safe side make sure to copy Zeebe data to a separate location, to not mess with a running Zeebe process
+> To be on the safe side, make sure to copy Zeebe data to a separate location, not to mess with a running Zeebe process
-> and mistakingly corrupt any data.
+> and mistakenly corrupt any data.

 ### Docker

-If you have copied data from Zeebe to your local machine you could run the following:
+If you have copied data from Zeebe to your local machine, you could run the following:

 ```
  docker run -v <path>/<partitionId>/:/<partitionId>/ ghcr.io/zelldon/zdb log print -p "/<partitionId>"